Bballard96/A-Glass-of-OJ/README.md

 ## [PLAY HERE](https://lucent-duckanoo-b36e0a.netlify.app)

 ## Instructions:
 - ### Select one of choices to progress story.
-There are even a few easter eggs to look for and see if you can find them all.
+There are even a few easter eggs to look for.
+See if you can find them all!
 Enjoy 😎

 ## ATTRIBUTIONS: